-During 2012 revenues reached MCh\$212,806 (MCh\$193,152 in 2011), which is an increase of 10.2%.
-It is important to note that revenues are mainly obtained from sales of the transmission capacity of the Company's facilities, but also include sales of services related to its principal activity.
-During 2012, the company provided engineering and other services that accounted for 7.2% of the total revenues; during 2011, these services increased to 6.1% of the total revenues.
+During the first quarter of 2013 revenues reached MCh\$54,259 (MCh\$54,015 in the first quarter of 2012), which is an increase of 0.5%.
+It is worth to mention that revenues are mainly obtained from sales of the transmission capacity of the Company ́s facilities, but also include sales of services related to its principal activity.
+During first quarter of 2013, the company provided engineering and other services that reached a 3.3% of the total revenues; during the same period of 2013, these services increased to 8.3% of the total revenues.

-During 2012 the operating costs reached MCh\$84,831 (MCh\$78,831 in 2011).
+During this period the operating costs reached MCh\$17,654 (MCh\$21,385 in the first quarter of 2012).
 These costs are primarily related the maintenance and operation of the Company's facilities.
-In percentage terms, 57.3% of the company's cost correspond to depreciation of property, plant and equipment (56.6% in 2011), while the remaining 42.7% (43.4% in 2011) correspond to personnel, supplies and service contracted.
+In percentage terms, 65.4% of the company's cost correspond to depreciation of property, plant and equipment (52.4% in the first quarter of 2012), while the remaining 34.6% (47.6% in the comparison period) correspond to personnel, supplies and service contracted.

-Administrative and selling expenses amounted to MCh\$11,322 (MCh\$9,917 in 2011) and consist primarily of personnel expenses and expenses for contracted work, supplies and services.
+Administrative and selling expenses amounted to MCh\$2,710 (MCh\$2,376 during the first quarter of 2012) and consist primarily of personnel expenses and expenses for contracted work, supplies and services.